 All stormwater discharges are managed through structural and non-structural Best Management Practices (BMPs) in compliance with Jefferson Lab's Municipal Separate Storm Sewer System (MS4) permit and the Virginia Stormwater Management Program (VSMP) regulations.
 Operational control measures include proper storage and minimizing the use of products that could pollute ground and surface water.
 Applicable site personnel have received training from the Virginia Department of Environmental Quality in the areas of Stormwater Management and Erosion & Sediment Control in order to properly conduct plan reviews (Stormwater Pollution Prevention Plans and Erosion & Sediment Control Plans) and site inspections of all regulated land disturbances.
 During 2015, Jefferson Lab received initial approval from the DEQ for the preparation of a Chesapeake Bay Total Maximum Daily Load (TMDL) Action Plan as part of Permit No. VAR040079 to meet the newly established requirements of the Virginia Stormwater Management Program (VSMP) set forth on July 1, 2014.

-Jefferson Lab held four active water permits in 2018 (see Figure 3 - Jefferson Lab's Active Water Permits).
+Jefferson Lab held four active water permits in 2019 (see Figure 2 below).
 No regulatory limits were exceeded and all water quality programs were in compliance.